tinrooster/trackIT/docs/user-guide.md

 - Click column headers to sort by that column
 - Use the search box to filter items (e.g., "category:cables" or just "cable")
 - Click the "Export Current View" button to export the filtered list to Excel
+- Use the "Batch Operations" button to perform actions on multiple items

 ### Adding Items
 To add a new inventory item:
 1. Click the "Add Item" button
+2. Choose between creating from scratch or using a template
-2. Fill in the required fields (Name, Quantity, Unit)
+3. Fill in the required fields (Name, Quantity, Unit)
-3. Add optional details (Description, Category, Location, etc.)
+4. Add optional details (Description, Category, Location, etc.)
+5. Click "Add Item" to save

+### Using Templates
+To create items from templates:
+1. Click the "Add Item" button
+2. Select "Use Template" from the dropdown
+3. Choose a template from the list
+4. Modify any fields as needed
-4. Click "Add Item" to save
+5. Click "Add Item" to save

 ### Viewing Item Details
 Click the edit icon (pencil) on any inventory item to view its details page, which includes: